woocommerce/woocommerce/readme.txt

 * Feature - Collect shipping address even when not required option
 * Feature - Stock display options - show no stock amount, low stock amount, or always show stock amount
 * Feature - woocommerce_form_field select type
-* Feature - WooTransmitter integration (security notifications etc from Woo)
+* Feature - Add WooCommerce Products to Appearance->Menus
 * Feature - Optional hide free products from Best Sellers Widget
 * Tweak - Removed nonces from add to cart urls, this makes them easier to make use of; you can hardcode add to cart links or link to your add to cart link from other places without needing to use WC functions.
 * Tweak - Cart.php display with more filters